 A good celebrant will naturally have the skills, personality and attributes to ensure a relaxed, stress-free (as far as possible) and fluid ceremony, but should also have been trained by a professional organisation.

-I completed my training with the Fellowship of Professional Celebrants (which is in partnership with The UK College of Celebrancy) and I have my certificate which means that I have successfully attended and completed the training, and proven to the tutor that I am competent to complete a marriage ceremony, baby naming ceremony, renewal of vows (and any other ceremony that you desire) by the Fellowship of Professional Celebrants.
+For me, I completed my training with the Fellowship of Professional Celebrants (which is in partnership with The UK College of Celebrancy) and I have my certificate which means that I have successfully attended and completed the training, and proven to the tutor that I am competent to complete a marriage ceremony, baby naming ceremony, renewal of vows (and any other ceremony that you desire) by the Fellowship of Professional Celebrants.

-Will I be legally married if i use a Celebrant?
+Will I be legally married if I use a Celebrant?

 Here you will just need to speak the 32 word declaration and sign the documentation in front of your two witnesses, and you can save all the personal content such as the exchanging of the rings and saying your personal vows to each other in front of your guests for the Celebrant led ceremony.

 Many couples choose to go to the registry office in their jeans and t-shirts and save the dressing up for the wedding ceremony.
 At the registry office you are only paying for a basic registrar service which is less than £50 (at the time of writing this article) and then you can further save money by holding the ceremony at a location of your choice!

 What does a Celebrant offer that a Registrar cannot offer?

 As a celebrant, I will meet with you personally as a couple to have a chat about your vision for your wedding ceremony and using your own personal love story, along with what you love to do as a couple, what makes you laugh, what makes you cry, and using your very own personal vows and promises, I will create a tailor-made, bespoke wedding ceremony for you both based on our discussions, and the beauty of having a celebrant?
 You get to approve every word of the ceremony.